benjaminoakes/www.benjaminoakes.com/_posts/2023-07-02-Hype-cycles.md

 is swinging back again...

-I've tried to stay away from unnecessary thick clients, but they're basically unavoidable right now, especially because of iOS.
+I've tried to stay away from unnecessary thick clients, but they're basically unavoidable right now, especially because of iOS (and Android, though to a lesser extent).
 There's just so much complexity for so little value... but it's where users are.
 I hope we can simplify this situation.
 Thin clients are a great choice for a huge number of applications.